PieterCoremans/st/README.md

 # ST

 # This is a slightly modified version of Luke's build of st - the simple (suckless) terminal
+Below you see the instructions given as they appeared on Luke's page at the time of cloning.
+I would suggest to clone directly from his Github, or, if you do want to use this clone, change the repository link appropriately.

 The [suckless terminal (st)](https://st.suckless.org/) with some additional features that make it literally the best terminal emulator ever: